vdaubry/vdaubry.github.io/_posts/2014-10-19-setup-a-jekyll-blog.markdown

 ###Send emails through the contact form

-The clean blog template comes with a nice contact form, the only problem is that it relies on a PHP script.
-Github pages wont execute any PHP so it's useless in that case.
+The clean blog template comes with a nice contact form, the only problem is that it relies on a PHP script for sending email.
+Github pages wont execute any PHP so it's useless in our case.

 There are many handy services that provides email forms for static websites, i chose [formspree](http://formspree.io/) which is both simple and free.